KMnO4-zx/KMnO4-zx/README.md

 - 🌱 I'm a graduate student, studying in Henan Polytechnic University (HPU).

-- 💬 My research direction is global discrete grid and generate Voronoi diagram method.
+- 💬 My research direction is global discrete grid and method of generation Voronoi diagram.

 - 📫 How to reach me:  zhixuehappy@qq.com